xzessmedia/UE4AM/README.md

 persistent crossplatform online data interface for UE4 totally free even for commercial projects, released under MIT License

+>> The project is currently in work and not finished yet! <<

+If you like, work with me on this thing to make it a good free mmo solution for UE4 Please read the docs in the docs subdirectory

 Tipps for creating a mmo game in UE4

 - learn how you build a dedicated server in ue4